LoveNui/EMR-AWS-APACHE-SPARK/EMR-SOP.md

 8. The private key file is automatically downloaded by your browser.
 The base file name is the name that you specified as the name of your key pair, and the file name with extension .pem.
 Save the private key file in a safe place.

-9. Change the file permission of the key pair by chmod 400 and the file path where the key is stored.
+9. Change the file permission of the key pair by chmod 400 by providing the file path where the key is stored.

 ```shellcommand